Colin Kaepernick has been the subject of jokes over the years by the homies and myself for a number of reasons.

 People want athletes to speak their minds about the unrest problems in America.
 Until they make a statement that they don’t agree with.
 I know.
 I’m one of those people too.
 I commend them for doing so, however.
 At least they’re paying attention to something, and not living in their bubble.

 This was not about football.
 Kaepernick’s career after this year regardless of this issue was probably over.
-He’s not a good quarterback anymore.
-He’s not even average.
-He’s terrible.
 However, his stance makes me respect him for speaking about an issue he feels strongly about.
 So many in this country will never move past the fact that minorities are allowed to speak out about social issues.
 I think it stems from the fact that many expect minorities to not want progression, hence why freedom of speech and expression is only allowed for a person who is running for office in the United States of America.

 Kaepernick exposed people in America.
 We sit and have conversations about “freedom” and how we’re the “greatest” country ever.
 The beauty of him protesting the national anthem is that in America, we’re free to protest anything and express any type of feeling we have.
 I promise you.
 You can love America and yet, be critical of America.
 It doesn’t make you less American for discussing the issues in this country.
 He has right to do it considering it’s his constitutional right to do so.

-Colin Kaepernick might be a horrible quarterback, but he’s seeking progression in America.
+Colin Kaepernick might be an average quarterback, but he’s seeking progression in America.
 Even if that means sitting down during the national anthem and offending many of you.
 Just put them beats on and stay true to yourself.
 The “7torm” you speak about will soon pass.
-As long as you don’t actually attempt the pass on the field.